What is the STEM Academy?

 - Have a minimum High School average of 80 or GPA of 2.5.
 (GED Scores with a minimum 165).

-- Agree to enroll in a CBC first year course of study that includes STEM focused HDEV 101 in the fall, and one mathematics and one science course in each quarter of attendance during the first year.
+- Agree to enroll in a CBC first year course of study that includes STEM focused HDEV 101 in the fall.

 - Attend the Peer Mentor meetings every other week of the first quarter.

 - Attend end of quarter celebration.

 - Attend the Industry Colloquium.

 - Meet with your completion coach to discuss your career pathway at least once each quarter.